Showing posts with label naval gun. Show all posts

 Bai Zi Chong (百子銃, lit.
 'Hundred bullet gun')

 Bai Zi Chong, also known as Bai Zi Lian Zhu Pao (百子連珠砲, lit.
-'Hundred bullet rapid fire cannon'), was the Chinese name for muzzle-loading swivel gun.
-It was similar to its breech-loading counterpart in most respect.
-Prized for its wide arc of fire and accuracy, Bai Zi Chong was used primarily as shipborne anti-personnel ordnance and siege defence.
+'Hundred bullet rapid fire cannon'), was the Chinese name for a muzzle-loading swivel gun.
+Prized for its wide arc of fire and accuracy, the Bai Zi Chong served primarily as shipborne anti-personnel ordnance and in siege defence.

 21 June 2015